 What is the Estate Planning Process?

 The Signing Ceremony is next.
-At this meeting we will review and explain all of the legal directives that comprise your customized estate plan.
-You’ll sign your estate plan at this meeting making all of your wishes effective at this time.
+At this meeting, we will review and explain all of the legal directives that comprise your customized estate plan.
+You’ll sign your estate plan at this meeting, making all of your wishes effective at this time.
 You will take your completed estate plan home so you can review each instrument in the privacy of your own home.
-Any questions or changes can be answered at any time.
+Any questions or changes can be addressed at any time.

-The ESP program doesn’t stop there, it is designed as a lifetime, ongoing updating, education and maintenance program.
+The ESP program doesn’t stop there; it is designed as a lifetime update, education, and maintenance program.
 Participation allows you complimentary access to our team by phone and email.
 Estate plan amendments are included, along with specialty workshops and client events.
 Every two to three years, we will encourage you to update your planning to stay current with your family circumstances and the law.
 At death or disability, we are there for you and your family to ensure a smooth and harmonious transition.
 Estate administration fees are discounted as an additional incentive to participate in the ESP program.

 Educational Workshop (Optional)

 Join us in our classroom for an interactive workshop designed to educate families about general estate planning principles, the federal estate and gift tax structures, and the importance of implementing and maintaining a relevant estate plan.
 We highly recommend you attend an educational workshop, but it is optional.
 Click here to see when our next estate planning workshop will be held.
 (Complimentary)

 Discuss client and attorney commitments–you teach us about you and your family; we teach you about the law and how it affects your family.
 Then, together we can explore optimum planning solutions.
 (One and a half hour one-on-one consultation.
 Consultation Fee $200.00 – Applied to planning fee.)